brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Valladolid

 Valladolid is a laid-back colonial town in Yucatán; the province named for what invading Spanish observed locals saying, now known to mean: "I don't Understand".
-Moving 2.5hrs inland brings a greener landscape, but also an intense heat.
+Moving three hours inland brings a greener landscape, but also an intense heat.
 I met a nice group in the hostel, with whom I explored the quiet plaza, cathedral, food hall and swam in [Cenote Zaci](https://youtube.com/shorts/bSDBfkSsJxU?is=iukEug1UoDJnWxiU).
 Evenings by the pool were great, and I really enjoyed the Convent of San Bernardino de Siena.
 This was built over a cenote that gave direct access to water from their kitchen, and now houses artefacts from the Castle War of 1847.
 But the main reason people come to Valladolid is to see nearby Chichén Itzá; one of the Seven Wonders of the World.

 Mayans lived in Mesoamerica for 3,500 years before the Spanish conquest.
 Their Preclassic Period saw the formation of early farming societies.
 Their Classic Period brought powerful city-states like Tikal with monumental temples, writing, and astronomy; ending suddenly in 900 AD when a theorised megadrought almost destroyed the civilisation.
 The following Postclassic Period saw power shift north to Mexico, where smaller cities were built near freshwater cenotes.
 It was a time of decline because of fragmentisation, but new technology also brought the most modern and intricate Mayan architecture.
 The best preserved example of this is Chichén Itzá.